-2. SFG does not receive referrals from broker-dealers.

-3. Directed Brokerage.
+- 2. SFG does not receive referrals from broker-dealers. - 3.
+Directed Brokerage.

 SFG does not generally accept directed brokerage arrangements (when a client requires that account transactions be executed through a specific broker-dealer).
 In those client-directed arrangements, the client will negotiate terms and arrangements for their account with that broker-dealer, and SFG will not seek better execution services or prices from other broker-dealers.
 As a result, the client may pay higher commissions or other transaction costs or greater spreads, or receive less favorable net prices, on transactions for the account than would otherwise be the case.
-If the client directs SFG to execute securities transactions for the client's accounts through a specific broker-dealer, the client correspondingly acknowledges that such direction may cause the accounts to incur higher commissions or transaction costs than the accounts would otherwise incur had the client determined to execute account transactions through alternative clearing arrangements that may be available through SFG.
+If the client directs SFG to execute securities transactions for the client's accounts through a specific broker-dealer, the client correspondingly acknowledges that such direction may cause the accounts to incur higher commissions or transactions through alternative clearing arrangements that may be available through SFG.
 Higher transaction costs adversely impact account performance.
 Transactions for directed accounts will generally be executed following the execution of portfolio transactions for non-directed accounts.